Chapter 1 Week 1

 1.8.1 Activity 4: Thinking about what our data tells us

 Take a moment to look at your data to answer this question (Which tweet has the highest number of likes?).
 Which one is it?
-Read the content, have a think, and discuss in your peers why you think that this particular tweet has the highest number of likes in the group.
-Now try to come up with an alternative explanation.
+Read the content, have a think, and discuss with your peers why you think that this particular tweet has the highest number of likes, given your data.
+Now, try to come up with an alternative explanation.
 I would like you to now talk about your two possible explanations for why this tweet has the highest number of likes.
 Write these on your shared notes.

 1.9 Looking at real data